 1.1.1 Note regarding the Google Play Store

 Sailfish OS does not support the Google Play store, because it relies on Google's proprietary background services only found on Android devices running Google's Android.
 We always advise against installing Google Services on SailfishOS, as it is known to potentially cause different problems.

 Applications that report that they require Google Play Services may work entirely or partially regardless of that disclaimer.
-It may not be possible to install some apps at all.
+On the other hand, it may not be possible to install some apps at all.

 1.2 Installing applications from .apk files

 Android applications are installed from files with the extension ".apk".
 Once you point your Sailfish device to such a file, it is possible to install the Android application from this file.

 a) Downloading with the Browser